Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 codegen to a separate pass).

-"Let" desugaring (let forms are used in lisp-like languages to bind additional variables to new expressions, as in this example:
+"Let" desugaring (let forms are used in lisp-like languages to bind additional variables to new expressions, as in this example which uses a-greater-than-2 twice in difference sub-expressions.

     (mod (A B)
+      (include *standard-cl-21*)
       (let ((a-greater-than-2 (> 2 A)))
         (c (i a-greater-than-2 B A) (i a-greater-than-2 (* 2 B) (* 2 A)))
+        )
       )

 inspects each defun (because they appear in the compiled code) and the program's body for let forms and produces a list of new forms that must be re-inspected.